edgeof8/tIRC/README.md

 ## State Management System

-PyRC includes a robust state management system that provides centralized state handling with persistence, validation, and change notifications.
+PyRC's `StateManager` provides a centralized, thread-safe way to manage all client state with validation, persistence, and change notifications.
+This architectural improvement ensures:

+- Single source of truth for all connection and session state
+- Predictable state transitions
+- Easier debugging and testing
+- Better separation of concerns

 ### Key Features